joytou/WP-Bing-Background/wp-bing-background/readme.txt

 4. The final effect of the plugin is on the mobile side.

 == Changelog ==

+= 1.1.1 =
+* Fixed that was reported error directly with no message because GD library is not supported.
+* Add the Warning that return the error message if the plugin can not service normally.

 = 1.0.0 =
 * The first version.